andyperciballi/who-wants-to-be-a-lord-of-waterdeep/README.md

 **As a Player I want to: **
 + See simple instructions at the start so I know how the game works
 + Have a start button and see instructions for the trivia game
-+ See a theme, wording, and UI to feel like Dungeons & Dragons so playing feels immersive
 + Be presented with a clear question with multiple-choice answers
 + Have my progress (question number out of 8) shown so I know how far I’ve advanced in the challenge. this could be displayed with various UI features or elements
 + See immediate feedback when I choose an answer so I know whether I was correct or not